d1sc0/crud_firebase/README.md

 ## Next

 11. Create a page that shows a single picture and send it
-12. Use a cloud function to send a link to a Dick Pic
+12. Use a cloud function to send a link to a Send Pic

 ## Later